The other dessert is made.

 When it comes to carving the turkey, I will sit and imagine this scene through the years – seven year old Kristina perched on a stool watching Uncle John in my grandparents kitchen, twelve year old Kristina hovering around Grandpa Z and the electric knife, thirty year old Kristina watching my parents standing close and working together… even if I do not eat the turkey, I have many memories around it.

 The annual viewing of National Lampoons Christmas Vacation…

 This year I get to have so many loved ones in the same room all day – Jason, my brother, my Dad, my mom and step-dad, one sister will be there while one will not (we will miss you guys, Kelly!), and with good memories, laughter and old stories retold, others will be there in spirit – Grandpa and Grandma Z, Uncle Dudley…

 makes one pie (9 inch spring-form pan)

 1/3 cup butter (vegan, soy free), melted

-Crumble cookies in food processor.
+Crumble cookies and pecans in food processor.
 Combine 2 cups cookie crumbs with melted butter.
 Press into prepared (greased sides and parchment lined base) spring-form pan, set aside.

 maple cream pumpkin filling: